Camaltra/ml_deployment/README.md

 source venv/bin/activate
 pip install -r dvc.requirements.txt
 ```

+Install the dvc version of your Cloud Provider ie `pip install 'dvc['s3']'`

 To get a better experience, please install the DVC extension on VSCode (Other Editor do not have this extension)